AmeryGration/dyad/docs/source/getting_started/what_is_dyad.rst

     Kroupa, P. 2002. \'The initial mass function and its variation (review)\'. *ASP conference series* 285 (January): 86.

 ..
-[MS79]

-   Miller, G. E., and J. M. Scalo.
-1979. \'The initial mass function and stellar birthrate in the Solar neighborhood’. *The Astrophysical Journal Supplement Series* 41 (November): 513.

-..
 [S55]

     Salpeter, E. E. 1955. \'The luminosity function and stellar